istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24/_index.md

 ### Ambient mode is promoted to stable

-We are thrilled to announce the promotion of Istio ambient mode to Stable (or "General Available" or "GA")!
+We are thrilled to announce the promotion of Istio ambient mode to Stable (or "Generally Available" or "GA")!
 This marks the final stage in Istio's [feature phase progression](/docs/releases/feature-stages/), signaling the feature is fully ready for broad production usage.

 Since its [announcement in 2022](/blog/2022/introducing-ambient-mesh/), the community has been hard at work [innovating](/blog/2024/inpod-traffic-redirection-ambient/),